Lasalle College of the Arts: School of Fashion

-The School of Fashion offers one Diploma and two Honours Degree programmes.
+The School of Fashion has one Diploma and two Honours Degree programmes.
 The Diploma in Fashion programme has components in Textile Design, Marketing, Styling, and Art Direction, while the BA(Hons) Fashion Design and Textiles programme, has four specialisations: Womenswear, Menswear, Creative Pattern Cutting, or Fashion Textiles.
 There is also a BA(Hons) Fashion Media and Industries programme, which offers two specialisations, the first comprising Fashion Journalism, Styling, Art Direction, Fashion Photography, and the second comprising Marketing and Branding, Fashion Curation, Entrepreneurship.

-LASALLE holds an annual Graduate Fashion Show.
-In 2015, LASALLE's Graduate Fashion Show was part of Singapore Fashion Week.
+Lasalle holds an annual Graduate Fashion Show.
+In 2015, Lasalle's Graduate Fashion Show was part of Singapore Fashion Week.

 School of Spatial & Product Design

 The School of Spatial & Product Design offers a Diploma programme, Diploma in Interior Design, and two Honours Degree programmes, BA(Hons) Product Design and BA(Hons) Interior Design.

 Alumni often continue into design industries, such as interior design, architectural practice, furniture design, and product design.